Fabrizio-Caruso/CROSS-LIB-HD/README.md

 # CROSS-LIB-HD
-CROSS-LIB-HD is Cross-Lib with a higher number of tiles.
+CROSS-LIB-HD is CROSS-LIB with a higher number of tiles but slightly larger binaries and fewer colors on a couple of targets.

+More information on CROSS-LIB is here: https://github.com/Fabrizio-Caruso/CROSS-LIB

 **REMARK**
 This is still a work process.